ibm-cloud-docs/EventStreams/eventstreams156.md

 {: #your-id}
 <!-- The title of your H1 should be Understanding your responsibilities with using _service-name_, where _service-name_ is the non-trademarked short version conref. -->

 Learn about the management responsibilities and terms and conditions that you have when you use {{site.data.keyword.messagehub_full}}.
-For a high-level view of the service types in {{site.data.keyword.Bluemix}} and the breakdown of responsibilities between the customer and {{site.data.keyword.IBM_notm}} for each type, see [Shared responsibilities for {{site.data.keyboard.cloud_notm}} offerings](/docs/overview?topic=overview-shared-responsibilities).
+For a high-level view of the service types in {{site.data.keyword.Bluemix}} and the breakdown of responsibilities between the customer and {{site.data.keyword.IBM_notm}} for each type, see [Shared responsibilities for {{site.data.keyword.cloud_notm}} offerings](/docs/overview?topic=overview-shared-responsibilities).
 {:shortdesc}

 Review the following sections for the specific responsibilities for you and for {{site.data.keyword.IBM_notm}} when you use {{site.data.keyword.messagehub_full}}.
 For the overall terms of use, see [{{site.data.keyword.Bluemix}} Terms and Notices](/docs/overview/terms-of-use?topic=overview-terms).